 Children and Family Support Worker

 ✨Understand the Organisation's Mission

 Before your interview, take some time to research Birmingham and Solihull Women’s Aid.
-Familiarise yourself with their mission, values, and the specific services they provide.
-This will help you align your answers with their goals and demonstrate your genuine interest in their work.
+Familiarise yourself with their mission, values, and the services they provide.
+This will help you align your answers with their goals and demonstrate your genuine interest in the role.

 ✨Showcase Relevant Experience

 Be prepared to discuss your previous experience working with children and families, especially in contexts related to domestic violence or support services.
-Use specific examples to illustrate how your skills can contribute to the role and the organisation's mission.
+Use specific examples to illustrate how your skills can contribute to the team and the community.

 ✨Prepare for Scenario-Based Questions

-Expect to face scenario-based questions that assess your problem-solving skills and ability to handle sensitive situations.
-Think about potential challenges you might encounter in the role and how you would approach them, focusing on empathy and support.
+Expect questions that assess your problem-solving abilities and how you would handle sensitive situations.
+Think of scenarios you might face in the role and how you would approach them, focusing on empathy and support.

+Children and Family Support Worker